swiss-territorial-data-lab/proj-dolines/README.md

 ![IGN method](img/Touya_al_2nd_step.jpg)

 This method was used by the IGN to generalize generation of the contour lines in karstic plateaus for topographic maps.
 It is described in Touya et al. (2019).
-The second step of the procedure, which is presented above with an image from the original publication, consists of delimiting the plateau zones and detecting the dolines within them.
+The second step of the procedure, which is presented above with an image from the original publication, consists of delimiting the plateau zones and detecting the sinkholes within them.

 We adapted the original code into the following scripts:
 * `determine_slope.py`: determine the slope of the DEM;
-* `define_possible_areas.py`: define the sinkhole areas based on slope, settlement areas, rivers and stagnant water;
+* `define_possible_areas.py`: define the sinkhole areas based on slope, settlement areas, rivers and stagnant waters;
-* `doline_detection.py`: detect the dolines in the sinkhole areas.
+* `sinkhole_detection.py`: detect the sinkholes in the sinkhole areas.

 The workflow is run with the following commands:

 ```
 python scripts/get_slope.py config/config_ign.yaml
 python scripts/define_possible_areas.py config/config_ign.yaml
-python scripts/ign/doline_detection.py config/config_ign.yaml
+python scripts/ign/sinkhole_detection.py config/config_ign.yaml
 ```

 A bash script can be used to run the full workflow from tile download to assessment: